medcomdk/dk_MunicipalityObservationResults/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 2 Internal Referneces in a HomeCareObservation
 The HomeCareObservation message follows <a href ="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank"> MedCom's generic messaging model</a>

+The references between the profiles are shown in <a href="#Fig1">Figure 1</a> below.
+The MedCom HomeCareObservation Message profile acts as the container which includes the other profiles.
+From the MedComHomeCareObservationMessageHeader the sender and receiver organisations are referenced respectively as MedComProducerOrganization(sender) and MedComRequesterorganization(receiver).

 <figure>
 <img src="../images/HomeCareObservationMessage.svg" alt="Show references between the profiles in an HomeCareObservation message." style="width:60%" id="Fig1">
 <figcaption text-align="center"><b>Figure 1: Structure of the HomeCareObservationMessage.</b> </figcaption>